phoenix1796/AnimeCatalog/ReadMe.md

 > finalProject.py(154:33)

+## References

+controllers/authController.py -> Used code from the Oauth course @ udacity

 'Started this for my udacity Fullstack nanodegree , continuing it because it seemed like an interesting excuse to watch anime in my free time :P '